 "I think I'm still usually reading for the mystery.
 I'm still reading for the kind of breathless, what-happens-next," Evans says.

-The majority of the people who send in entries to Three-Minute Fiction not published writers, and some who have no formal connection to the writing world at all.
+Most people who send in entries to Three Minute Fiction are not published writers, and some have no formal connection to the writing world at all.
 Evans herself studied anthropology at Columbia.

 "I still think of writing as a project of translation, as a project of explaining somebody's life in such a way that somebody else can understand it.
 Anthropology was actually really useful in that regard," she says.